unic/sitecore-module-flex/README.md

 ### IoC container

 You must install an IoC container framework for Flex.
-Currently For Sitecor 9 you should install SimpleInjector, which can be installed over NuGet:
+Currently for Sitecore 9 you should install SimpleInjector, which can be installed over NuGet:

   > Install-Package Unic.Flex.SimpleInjector